Your Rights When You Are Detained: Do You Really Get A Phone Call?

 Along with the right to a phone call, you also have the right to remain silent, the right to an attorney, the right to medical care, and the right to reasonable accommodations if you have a disability.
 If you believe that any of these rights have been violated, speak with an experienced Redwood City criminal defense attorney to discuss your options.

-For more information please contact our criminal defense law firm of Ahmed & Sukaram, Attorneys at Law at the nearest location for a free consultation.
+For more information please contact our criminal defense law firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys at the nearest location for a free consultation.

-Ahmed & Sukaram, Attorneys at Law – San Jose Office
+Ahmed & Sukaram, DUI and Criminal Defense Attorneys – San Jose Office

 1625 The Alameda, Suite 405, San Jose, CA 95126